New multiprobe analysis of modified gravity and evolving dark energy: Introduction

-In parallel, the Effective Field Theory of Large-Scale Structure (EFTofLSS)~\cite{Carrasco:2012cv,Angulo:2015eqa,Senatore:2014eva,Baumann:2010tm,Perko:2016puo,Fujita:2016dne,Senatore:2014vja,Desjacques:2016bnm,Assassi:2014fva,Vlah:2015sea,Zhang:2021yna} provides a framework for extracting maximum information from the galaxy overdensity field.
-It provides an accurate modelling of the 3D galaxy power spectrum and bispectrum~\cite{DAmico:2022ukl}, incorporating the effects of redshift space distortions~\cite{Senatore:2014vja,Lewandowski:2015ziq}, galaxy bias~\cite{Desjacques:2016bnm,Mirbabayi:2014zca,Assassi:2014fva}, and IR resummation~\cite{Senatore:2014via,Lewandowski:2018ywf,Senatore:2017pbn}, thereby allowing robust cosmological parameter inference~\cite{DAmico:2020kxu,Nishimichi:2020tvu,DAmico:2022osl}.
-In particular, the one-loop EFTofLSS prediction of the galaxy power spectrum have made possible the determination of the $\Lambda$CDM parameters from the full-shape analysis of (e)BOSS data~\cite{BOSS:2016wmc} at precision higher than that from conventional BAO and redshift space distortions (BAO/$f \sigma_8$) analyses (see Ref.~\cite{Simon:2022csv}), and even comparable to that of CMB experiments.
+In parallel, the effective field theory of large-scale structure (EFTofLSS)~\cite{Carrasco:2012cv,Angulo:2015eqa,Senatore:2014eva,Baumann:2010tm,Perko:2016puo,Fujita:2016dne,Senatore:2014vja,Desjacques:2016bnm,Assassi:2014fva,Vlah:2015sea,Zhang:2021yna} provides a framework for extracting maximum information from the galaxy overdensity field.
+It provides an accurate modeling of the 3D galaxy power spectrum and bispectrum~\cite{DAmico:2022ukl}, incorporating the effects of redshift-space distortions~\cite{Senatore:2014vja,Lewandowski:2015ziq}, galaxy bias~\cite{Desjacques:2016bnm,Mirbabayi:2014zca,Assassi:2014fva}, and IR resummation~\cite{Senatore:2014via,Lewandowski:2018ywf,Senatore:2017pbn}, thereby allowing robust cosmological parameter inference~\cite{DAmico:2020kxu,Nishimichi:2020tvu,DAmico:2022osl}.
+In particular, the one-loop EFTofLSS prediction of the galaxy power spectrum have made possible the determination of the $\Lambda$CDM parameters from the full-shape analysis of (e)BOSS data~\cite{BOSS:2016wmc} at precision higher than that from conventional BAO and redshift-space distortions (BAO/$f \sigma_8$) analyses (see Ref.~\cite{Simon:2022csv}), and even comparable to that of CMB experiments.
 Additionally, the inclusion of the one-loop bispectrum yields an additional $\sim30\%$ gain in constraining power on the dark energy equation of state~\cite{Spaar:2023his,Lu:2025gki}.
-Based on the equivalence principle~\cite{Creminelli:2013mca,Kehagias:2013yd,DAmico:2021rdb,Peloso:2013zw}, the EFTofLSS can further consistently capture the impact of modify gravity~\cite{Piga:2022mge,Taule:2024bot} and dark energy~\cite{Lu:2025gki,Bose:2018orj,DAmico:2020tty,Lewandowski:2016yce,Silva:2025twg} from the full shape of the galaxy power spectrum and bispectrum.
+Based on the equivalence principle~\cite{Creminelli:2013mca,Kehagias:2013yd,DAmico:2021rdb,Peloso:2013zw}, the EFTofLSS can further consistently capture the impact of modified gravity~\cite{Piga:2022mge,Taule:2024bot} and dark energy~\cite{Lu:2025gki,Bose:2018orj,DAmico:2020tty,Lewandowski:2016yce,Silva:2025twg} from the full shape of the galaxy power spectrum and bispectrum.